Profession: Executive Director/CEO

-Maryland Governor Larry Hogan appointed Ricky Dorell Smith as Executive Director of the Maryland Aviation Administration (MAA) on July 10, 2015.
+Maryland Governor Larry Hogan appointed Ricky Dorell Smith as Executive Director of the Maryland Department of Transportation, Maryland Aviation Administration (MDOT MAA) on July 10, 2015.
 Mr. Smith is responsible for the planning, operation, and management of Baltimore/Washington International Thurgood Marshall Airport (BWI Marshall), Martin State Airport, and regional aviation activities for the State of Maryland.

-Mr. Smith, a 29-year transportation official, returned to Maryland after serving as Chief Executive Officer of the Cleveland Airport System, which includes Cleveland Hopkins International Airport and Burke Lakefront Airport.
+Mr. Smith, with about 30 years of experience as a transportation official, returned to Maryland after serving as the Director of the Department of Port Control for the City of Cleveland since June 2006.
+In that capacity, he served as the Chief Executive Officer of the Cleveland Airport System, which includes Cleveland Hopkins International Airport and Burke Lakefront Airport.
 In addition, he was responsible for overseeing the development and management of the City’s lakefront properties.

 Mr. Smith worked to establish and execute a strategic direction for Cleveland Hopkins International Airport that included expanding airport revenue sources, strengthening the airport’s brand recognition, improving airfield safety, and enhancing the passenger experience.
 During Mr. Smith’s leadership in Ohio, Cleveland Hopkins was recognized as the most-improved airport in North America by the international aviation industry organization, Airports Council International-North America.
 He led the development of a new $2 billion master plan for the Cleveland Airport System that is developing new cargo facilities and expanded corporate hangars, improved parking facilities, a new on-airport hotel, an improved passenger terminal building, a new on-airport service station/fast food plaza, and a new state-of-the-art FAA Air Traffic Control Tower.

-Ricky holds an Accounting degree from Howard University and an Executive MBA from Loyola University in Maryland.
-He is a graduate of several leadership programs, including Leadership Cleveland, the Greater Baltimore Committee, and the University of Maryland Government Executive Institute.
-He is active on several national and local boards and industry associations including the American Association of Airport Executives, the Washington Board of Trade, the BWI Business Partnership, the World Trade Center Institute, AERO Club of Washington, the Greater Baltimore Urban League, and the U.S. Department of Transportation National Freight Advisory Council.
+Ricky holds a degree in Business Administration and Accounting from Howard University and an Executive MBA from Loyola University in Maryland.
+He is a graduate of a number of leadership programs, including Leadership Cleveland, the Greater Baltimore Committee, Leadership Anne Arundel, and the University of Maryland Government Executive Institute.
+He is active on several national and local boards and industry associations including the American Association of Airport Executives, the Airport Minority Advisory Council, the BWI Business Partnership, and the U.S. Department of Transportation National Freight Advisory Council.